Liberia entry requirements for Canada passport holders

 Arrive at Roberts International Airport (Monrovia)

-At immigration, present your passport with visa, return ticket, and accommodation proof.
+At immigration, present your passport with the eVisa approval letter, return ticket, and accommodation proof.
 Expect a brief interview.
 Have your documents ready in your hand.

 4